-Collins Bay forms the western boundary of the City of Kingston, one of Canada’s premiere tourist centres.
+Collins Bay forms the western boundary of the City of Kingston, one of Canada’s premiere tourist centers.
 It is a visitor’s dream: steeped in the history of being Canada’s first capital, home to Sir John A. MacDonald, invigorated by the presence of Queen’s University and protected from invasion by Old Fort Henry.
-It maintains a vibrant downtown, a tourist centre on the waterfront, interesting shops and a collection of truly excellent restaurants.
+It maintains a vibrant downtown, a tourist center on the waterfront, interesting shops, and a collection of truly excellent restaurants.

 The Thousand Islands

 The St. Lawrence River, flowing in from Lake Ontario becomes in the course of a few miles, so wide and so full of islands that it was called the Lake of the 1000 Islands.
 To the Indians, it was known as “Manatoana” or Garden of the Great Spirit.

 The Bay of Quinte